 Your cart is empty

-Free shipping over £50
+Free shipping on all orders over £50

 We all know that hormones and acne are very much linked.
 Hence the flare ups of acne in teenagers going through puberty and the reason you might find you get more breakouts around your period.

 This is because hormones can make your pores produce more of a substance called ‘sebum’ which is what clogs your pores and causes spots.

 Unfortunately, acne doesn’t stop for everyone in their teenage years (oh how we wish it did!) and there are lots of factors which can cause breakouts.